ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 ### 1.5 Gender - Create/Read/Update/Delete
 #### A. Create Gender Types in Masterdata DB

-On receiving a request to add a Gender Type with the input parameters (code, name, lang_code and is_active), the system stores the Gender Type in the DB
+On receiving a request to add a Gender Type with the input parameters (code, name, lang_code and is_active), the system stores the Gender Type in the DB as per the below steps
 1. Validates if all required input parameters have been received as listed below for each specific request
    * code - character (16) - Mandatory
    * name - character (64) - Mandatory